JemalNejat/fullstack-assignment-june2025/Documentation.md

 * 🔒 **Access Limitation**: Since my internship has ended, the original connection string no longer works.
 This means the project cannot currently connect to the live database environment used during development.
 * ⚠️ **Potential Runtime Issues**: You may encounter errors when trying to run the application locally, especially if the database connection is not reconfigured.
 These issues are related to deployment and configuration challenges that occurred during my time at the company.

-I recommend updating the connection string in `appsettings.json` with your own local or test database if you wish to run the project.
+💡 Tip: Update the connection string in appsettings.json with your own local or test database to run the project successfully.
+🔒 Note: The original MariaDB instance used during development was hosted by Itegamax AB and required IP whitelisting for access.
+Since this access is no longer available, you will need to set up your own local or cloud-based database environment to run the application.